99designs/gqlgen/README.md

     model: github.com/you/pkg/model.User # go import path to the User struct above
 ```

+#### Explicit Resolvers

-2. Keep using the generated model, and mark the field as requiring a resolver explicitly
+If you want to Keep using the generated model: mark the field as requiring a resolver explicitly in `gqlgen.yml`:

 ```yaml
 # gqlgen.yml